Kristinita/KristinitaPelican/content/Sublime-Text/ValeriyaSpeller.md

 1. SublimeLinter [don't work with unsaved buffers](https://github.com/SublimeLinter/SublimeLinter3/issues/545), it use [`#!python file_name()` method, not `#!python id()` method](https://www.sublimetext.com/docs/3/api_reference.html#sublime.View).

 **If you may to solve these problems, please tell me about it.
-Pull requests welcome!** You alto can add your `+1` comment in any issue of this list.
+Pull requests welcome!** You also can add your `+1` comment in any issue of this list.

 # Others thematic packages